-In this thesis, we will study the dynamical behavior of Hénonlike maps by using a dynamical object that is called wandering domain and establish the theorem: Theorem (Main Theorem).
+In this thesis, we will study the dynamical behavior of Hénonlike maps by using a dynamical object that is called wandering domain and establish the theorem:

+Theorem (Main Theorem).
 A strongly dissipative infinitely renormalizable Hénon-like map of arbitrary stationary combinatorics does not have a wandering domain.

 The definition of wandering domain may defer on the system aiming to study.
-Here, we define a wandering domain to be a nonempty connected open subset that is disjoint from the stable manifolds of all periodic points.
+Here, we define wandering domain to be a connected open subset that is disjoint from the stable manifold of any periodic point.
 This is equivalent to the classical definition for unimodal maps (Remark 7.2).
 Renormalizable maps are the maps that exhibit similar dynamical behavior in different scales which will be discussed later.